Experience Makes All the Difference

 Alimony is a subject that often causes discord in an otherwise peaceful divorce.
 The receiving spouse may want more, while the paying spouse is unwilling to pay more than a certain amount.
-At Law Practice, Ltd., our alimony attorney in Las Vegas looks out for the best interests of our clients.
-While we attempt to reach an agreement through mediation, we are ready to pursue litigation when necessary.
+At Law Practice, Ltd., our alimony attorneys in Las Vegas look out for the best interests of our clients.
+While our Vegas alimony attorneys attempt to reach an agreement through mediation, we are ready to pursue litigation when necessary.

 When Does a Judge Consider Granting Alimony?

 During a divorce, agreements are often made in terms of child support and alimony.
 Child support is an ongoing, periodic payment made by a parent for the financial benefit of a child following the end of a marriage or other relationship.
 Alimony is a pre-determined sum set by the court awarded to a spouse before or after marital separation or divorce.
 A judge may award alimony:

 - When there is a disparity in income between the parties

 - When the couple has been married or in a domestic partnership for a long period of time

 - When a spouse needs financial support because of a health issue

 - When a spouse needs retraining to get back into the workforce

 In Nevada, alimony can be made as a one-time payment or monthly payments.
 Monthly payments are most common, but a court has the ability to choose what payment schedule they find most appropriate.

 Calculating Alimony in Nevada